harishboopathi/Bluestamp_portfolio_2023/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 -->
+## Summary
+My final milestone was achieved when I made my chassis able to move using wireless communication.
+Previously I had all the joysticks wired directly into the onboard Arduino, however now I have used a wireless module to wire all the joysticks to a separate Arduino, making the two arduinos communicate with each other.

+## Components
+1. nRF24L01+ modules - This is what allowed the two arduinos to communicate with each other

+How all these components work together is that the joysticks are wired to the Arduino Nano along with the nRF24L01+ module.
+Now this nRF24L01+ module sends a signal to the other nRF24L01+ module that is connected to the Arduino Mega onboard the chassis.
+Then through coding, the nano takes in the joystick values, compresses them then sends the values into the mega.
+The mega now takes in the values and then sends them to the motors to move in that specific direction.

+## Progress
+This was my final milestone, so I have accomplished everything I wanted to.
+However, I was unable to complete the coding of my arm I plan on completing that in my own time.

+## Challenges
+My challenge was getting the two nRF24L01+ modules to communicate with each other.
+It took many hours of research to figure out that I was not using the default sck, mosi, and miso so the data never got to the arduino.

 # Second Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/B5Mugl8oNbk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>